-Short form documentary filmmaker and video producer, currently at The Times and The Sunday Times.
+Documentary filmmaker and video producer at The Times and Sunday Times

 Beirut: surviving the explosion

 The massive blast that ripped the heart out of Lebanon’s capital in August may be the last straw for many businessmen worn down by decades of corruption and political infighting.